denisecase/basic-tools-for-webdev/README.md

 Important!

-- Make sure VS Code installs right-click 'Open with Code' on folder context menus.
+- Ensure VS Code installs right-click 'Open with Code' on folder context menus.
 If not, reinstall using traditional methods.
-- Make sure full TortoiseGit context menus are available.
+- Ensure full TortoiseGit context menus are available.
 If not, reinstall using traditional methods.

 ## Terms